Wintergatan

 Wintergatan (/sv/, "the Milky Way", lit. '"the Winter Street"') is a Swedish folktronica band from Gothenburg.
-Two of their members—Martin Molin and Marcus Sjöberg—were previously part of the former band Detektivbyrån.
+Two members—Martin Molin and Marcus Sjöberg—were previously part in a former band Detektivbyrån.

-The band released their first track in late 2012, titled Sommarfågel, and released their debut album Wintergatan in 2013.
-The band toured with the album around Sweden in 2014 and 2016; Julia Jonas substituted for Evelina Hägglund during some 2014 performances.
+Wintergatan released their first track in late 2012, titled Sommarfågel, and their debut album Wintergatan in 2013.
+The band toured Sweden with the album in 2014 and 2016; Julia Jonas was substituted for Evelina Hägglund during some 2014 performances.

 Members

-Wintergatan is made up of four musicians, Martin Molin, Evelina Hägglund, David Zandén and Marcus Sjöberg.

-The band's members all play various instruments, but have primary specializations.
-Martin Molin specializes in the vibraphone as well as the electronic instruments that define Wintergatan's sound, Evelina Hägglund specializes in keyboard instruments, David Zandén specializes in bass, and Marcus Sjöberg specializes in drums.
+Wintergatan consists of four musicians, Martin Molin, Evelina Hägglund, David Zandén, and Marcus Sjöberg.
+The band's members play various instruments but have primary specializations.
+Molin specializes in performing on the vibraphone as well as electronic instruments which define Wintergatan's sound, Hägglund specializes in keyboard instruments, Zandén in bass, and Sjöberg specializes in playing drums.